colbymorrison/dotfiles-old/README.md

 ## Dotfiles

-Arch linux-specific dotfiles.
-Run `link.sh` to run & sync.
+Jump on any linux and these should work.
+Run `link.sh` to run & sync (need GNU stow installed).